alessiogandelli/tweets-to-topic-network/README.md

 p.process_json()
 ```
 ## topic modeling
 Then we can get the topics of the tweets using BERTopic, this creates a new column in the dataframe with the topic of the tweet.
 The topics are saved in a pickle file for caching.
+In [this](https://github.com/alessiogandelli/topic-modeling-evaluation) repository I conclude that BERTopic is the best topic modeling algorithm for this scenario.

 ```python
 p.get_topics()